NicolasBernaerts/dolibarr/README.md

   - Private outside EU traveling to EU
   - Service to european professional

-To install them on an existing Dolibarr, just download fto_install.sh for your Dolibarr x.X version and run it.
+To install them on an existing Dolibarr, just download fto_install.sh for your Dolibarr X.x version and run it.

 ```
 wget https://raw.githubusercontent.com/NicolasBernaerts/dolibarr/master/x.x/fto_install.sh